tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The certificate type MUST be X.509v3 {{RFC5280}}, unless explicitly negotiated otherwise (e.g., {{RFC5081}}).

-- If the certificate_authorities list in the CertificateRequest message was non-empty, at least one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.
+- If the "certificate_authorities" extension in the CertificateRequest message was present, at least one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

 - The certificates MUST be signed using an acceptable signature